JeffDotingco/herams-backend/docs/index.rst

 	:align: center

   .. tip: You can add multiple users add once as shown in the image above.
+  .. note: Sharing of grant admin permission is limited to some users provided with advanced admin roles (workspace and project level).
   .. note: If you cannot find a user, it means the user has not yet created an account.
 Ask the user to create an account by registering on the HeRAMS platform and then retry.
 Should the issue persist, contact your system administrator or send an email to `herams@who.int <mailto:herams@who.int?>`_.

 5. Use the checkboxes to select the appropriate permission level.
 See `above <#project-permissions>`__ for further details on project level permissions.